Chart Color Schemes

 The level of residential development activity in Alfredton was found to be higher than 90% of real estate markets across the country

-Alfredton averaged approximately 179 new dwelling approvals annually over the past five financial years, totalling an estimated 899 homes.
-As of FY-26, 56 approvals have been recorded.
-On average, 4.5 new residents were associated with each home built between FY-21 and FY-25.
-This indicates supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.
+Alfredton averaged approximately 176 new dwelling approvals annually over the past five financial years, totalling an estimated 884 homes.
+As of FY-26, 64 approvals have been recorded.
+On average, around 4.5 new residents per year were associated with each home built between FY-21 and FY-25.
+This suggests supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.

-The average construction cost value for new properties was $497,000, suggesting developers are targeting the premium market segment.
-In FY-26, $9.2 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
-Compared to Rest of Vic., Alfredton had 27.0% higher construction activity per person over the five-year period, maintaining good buyer choice and supporting existing property values.
+The average construction value of new properties was $497,000, indicating a focus on the premium market segment.
+In FY-26, Alfredton recorded $9.2 million in commercial development approvals, reflecting its primarily residential nature.
+Compared to the Rest of Vic., Alfredton's construction levels were 25.0% above the regional average per person over the five-year period, maintaining good buyer choice and supporting existing property values.
 However, development activity has moderated in recent periods.

-This is significantly above the national average, indicating robust developer interest in the area.
-The majority of new building activity consists of standalone homes (98.0%), with townhouses or apartments comprising 2.0%, preserving Alfredton's suburban nature and attracting space-seeking buyers.
-The location had approximately 99 people per dwelling approval, suggesting an expanding market.
-According to AreaSearch's latest quarterly estimate, Alfredton is expected to grow by 7,523 residents through to 2041.
-Development appears to be keeping reasonable pace with projected growth, though increasing competition among buyers may arise as the population expands.
+New building activity comprised 98.0% standalone homes and 2.0% townhouses or apartments, preserving Alfredton's suburban nature and attracting space-seeking buyers.
+The area had approximately 105 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Alfredton is expected to grow by 4,669 residents through to 2041.
+Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development